madisec/SubCon/README.md

 # SubCon
-Mix some tools for subdomains  discovery, and mange with python.
+Combination of several tools to automate subdomain discovery, and mange with python.

+# Completing